mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 point, sometimes punctuated by expletives.
 Whilst she appears to be a straightforward simple character to understand, she has years of undercover experience and can pass even sophisticated lie detectors.
-If pressed and feeling in control, she will state ‘It’s easy for a sociopath to pass these things’ but never directly claims to be a sociopath.
+If pressed and feeling in control, she will state 'It's easy for a sociopath to pass these things' but never directly claims to be a sociopath.
 She does have some concern for the opinion of others and wonders if she really is a sociopath.
 So far, she has not decided whether she is, or whether it matters.

-Trista is an example of the adage ‘to catch a thief, you need a thief’.
+Trista is an example of the adage 'to catch a thief, you need a thief'.
-Growing up on the lower levels of Collace’s arcologies, she fell into a life of crime while still in her teens.
-Running guns and drugs for a gang and working her way up to its ‘soft crime’ computer fraud team, she established a reputation for staying one step ahead of the law.
-Unfortunately, a police raid on her gang’s headquarters turned violent and she ended up blinded by laser fire.
+Growing up on the lower levels of Collace's arcologies, she fell into a life of crime while still in her teens.
+Running guns and drugs for a gang and working her way up to its 'soft crime' computer fraud team, she established a reputation for staying one step ahead of the law.
+Unfortunately, a police raid on her gang's headquarters turned violent and she ended up blinded by laser fire.

 The government offered her a deal: new eyes in exchange for